Can-ZHOU/Social-Graph-Project/Get_data_from_GitHub/README.md

 ### Get data from GitHub (GitHub Access)
 - I use Github GraphQL API with Node.js.
 - Using node-fetch to make HTTP requests with Node.js.
+- I have gained four JSON files for different aspects of D3 project information.

 ### Run the code
 - Run the code in Get_data_from_GitHub